A little more information about the times and the places featured in my novels.

 Bartholomew Fair in 1810

-Laura meets Richard Lawrence, who is leasing the lodge of the next-door Clapham Hall.
+Laura meets Richard Lawrence, who is leasing the lodge of the next-door Northfield.
 They start an affair, and when she becomes pregnant, they run away together.
-When Mr Carnegie learns about it he persues Laura until he finally finds them in Liverpool, where they are awaiting a ship to America, but Richard is killed in an accident and Mr Carnegie takes Laura back to Clapham.
-When he learns about her condition he proposes marriage, and they move to Marham Square off of Kings Road, Chelsea.
+When Mr Freeman learns about it he persues Laura until he finally finds them in Southwark, where Richard is killed in an accident and Mr Freeman takes Laura back to Clapham.
+When he learns about her condition he proposes marriage, she reluctantly accepts, and they move to Marham Terrace off of Kings Road, Chelsea.

-Laura gives birth to Lawrence's son, she marries Mr Carnegie and has a daughter.
-Her life seems happy until Laura receives a visit Edward Clifford, a former business aquaintance of Mr Carnegie, who had previously proposed to, and had been rejected by her.
+Laura gives birth to Lawrence's son, she marries Mr Freeman and has a daughter.
+Her life seems happy until Laura receives a visit Edward Clifford, a former business aquaintance of Mr Freeman, who had previously proposed to, and had been rejected by her.

-He is now married to the daughter of a wealthy northern mill owner and tracks the Carnegie's down where he extracts his revenge on Laura.
+He is now married to the daughter of a wealthy northern mill owner and tracks the Freeman's down, where he extracts his revenge on Laura.

-He rapes her when she is still nursing her six month-old daughter, and continues to do so, threatening her that he will tell Mr Carnegie, until she becomes pregnant by him.
+He rapes her when she is still nursing her six month-old daughter, and continues to do so, threatening her that he will tell Mr Freeman, until she becomes pregnant by him.

-Clifford gleefully tells Mr Carnegie about Laura's condition, and he has a heart attack and dies three days later.
+Clifford gleefully tells Mr Freeman about Laura's condition, and he has a heart attack and dies three days later.

 Cliffords wife finds out and leaves him, also finding out that he has squandered her fortune and owes thousands of pounds of debts.
 He then moves in with Laura and sets about spending her money on paying off his debts, and on various failed business ventures.

 Clifford becomes increasingly violent towards Laura and she miscarries the child she is carrying.
-Fearing for the safety of her two children, she sends them to their former nurse, whom Clifford had previously dismissed, and Mr Carnegie's solicitor becomes suspicious of Laura giving Clifford large amounts of money.
-He sends his junior partner John Sampson to deal with Laura, and any money transactions that occur, and after a while they fall in love, whereby she reveals to him the extent of Clifford's abuse.
+Fearing for the safety of her two children, she sends them to Margate with their nurse, and Mr Freeman's solicitor becomes suspicious of Laura giving Clifford large amounts of money.
+He sends his junior partner John Stevens to deal with Laura, and any money transactions that occur, and after a while they fall in love, whereby she reveals to him the extent of Clifford's abuse.

 They arrange Laura's flight from Clifford, and meet in Brussels where she is reunited with her two children.
 They become lovers, and after they here of Clifford's suicide, they return to England where they marry.
 Laura's long journey in darkness ends when she walks into the bright sunlight of true love.